December Song (I Dreamed of Christmas)

-"December Song (I Dreamed of Christmas)" is a Christmas single commercially released by George Michael on 14 December 2009.
-The track was originally announced during one of the last dates on Michael's 25 Live tour.
-It was available for free on George Michael's official website on 25–26 December 2008.

-The track was written by George Michael and longtime writing partner David Austin.
+"December Song (I Dreamed of Christmas)" is a Christmas single commercially released by English singer-songwriter George Michael on 14 December 2009.
+The song was originally announced during one of the last dates on Michael's 25 Live tour, and was available for free on Michael's official website on 25–26 December 2008.
+It was written by Michael and longtime writing partner David Austin.

-During the Gerry Ryan show, David Austin confirmed that the song had originally been written with the Spice Girls in mind.
-After a few failed deadlines, the song was going to be given to Michael Bublé but George Michael decided to keep it for himself.
+During the Gerry Ryan show, Austin confirmed that the song had originally been written with the Spice Girls in mind.
+After a few failed deadlines, the song was going to be given to Michael Bublé, but Michael decided to keep it for himself.

-The song features a sample from the Frank Sinatra recording "The Christmas Waltz".
+The song features an intro and ending sample from the Frank Sinatra recording "The Christmas Waltz".

-George Michael performed the song live on 13 December for the final of the 2009 series of The X Factor.
-The day after the performance, physical copies of the song were sold out in one day, forcing George Michael's record label to print new copies.
-Many fans have commented on forums of their annoyance at not being able to buy a physical copy of the single, possibly also giving the song a lower chart position than its true potential.
+Michael performed the song live on 13 December for the final of the 2009 series of The X Factor.
+The day after the performance, physical copies of the song were sold out in one day, forcing Michael's record label to print new copies.
 The song debuted at number fourteen on the UK Singles Chart.

 Music video

 The accompanying music video was Michael's second animated one, with 2002's "Shoot the Dog" being the first.
-The video featured Michael as a boy, and it shows his view of Christmas from a child's perspective; shown by the visualization of sunshine, lightbulbs, and motherly love.
+The video features Michael as a boy, and it shows his view of Christmas from a child's perspective; shown by the visualization of sunshine, lightbulbs, and motherly love.